flywheel-apps/bids-fmriprep/README.md

 Gear argument: A space separated list of FOLDERS to retain from the intermediate work directory.
 Files are saved into "<BIDS App>_work_selected_<run label>_<analysis id>.zip"

+### gear-save-output-as-subfolders (optional)
+Gear argument: Instead of a single zipped file with fMRIPrep and Freesurfer output in it, the gear will save each separately.

 ### gear-dry-run (optional)
 Gear argument: Do everything except actually executing the BIDS App.

-### gear-keep-output (optional)
-Gear argument: Don't delete output.
-Output is always zipped into a single file for easy download.
-Choose this option to prevent output deletion after zipping.

 ### gear-keep-fsaverage (optional)
 Keep freesurfer/fsaverage* directories in output.
 These are copied from the freesurfer installation.
 Default is to delete them.